CBSE Class 9 > Class 9 Notes > Social Studies (SST) > Long Answer Questions - Electoral Politics

 Q6: Why is there no educational qualification prescribed for the political leaders who hold such an important position in governing the country?

 Ans.
 Educational qualifications are not relevant to all kinds of jobs.
-Just as a cricketer needs the ability to play well, irrespective of educational qualification, similarly the relevant qualifications for an MLA or an MP include the ability to understand people’s concerns and problems, as well as the capacity to represent their interests.
+Just as a cricketer needs the ability to play well, irrespective of educational qualification, similarly, the relevant qualifications for an MLA or an MP include the ability to understand people's concerns and problems, as well as the capacity to represent their interests.

-In our country, putting an educational qualification would go against the spirit of democracy as it would mean depriving a majority of the country’s citizens of the right to contest elections.
+In our country, putting an educational qualification would go against the spirit of democracy, as it would mean depriving a majority of the country's citizens of the right to contest elections.

 Q7: How can you say that very few Election Commissions in the world have such wide-ranging powers as the Election Commission of India?
 [Important]

 Ans.
-Election Commission makes decisions on every aspect of conduct and control of elections.
+The Election Commission makes decisions on every aspect of the conduct and control of elections.
 It implements the code of conduct and punishes any candidate or party that violates it.
 During the election period, the EC can order the government to follow some guidelines, to prevent the use and misuse of governmental power to enhance its chances to win elections, or to transfer some government officials.
 When on election duty, government officers work under the control of the EC and not the government.

 Q8: Explain how the outcome of elections is a final test of free and fair elections.